Stanford Prison Experiment

 Criticisms of the Study

 Ethically, the study cannot be reconstructed to test the validity of the findings.
 The design of the experiment was flawed.
-Zimbardo played an active role in the running of the prison, directing guards behaviors, and influencing outcomes.
-He lost his objectivity and his findings are tainted.
+Zimbardo played an active role running of the Stanford prison, directing guards behaviors, and influencing outcomes.
+He lost objectivity through intimate involvement and all the findings are tainted.

 Dispositions and Environments